Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/address.md

 #### Result

-isMainnetAddresss `Boolean`: true/false if is testnet address
+isTestnetAddresss `Boolean`: true/false if is testnet address

 #### Examples